-Munch's 'quest for a distilled, elementary from and image that could speak fro all of human experience is best understood within the framework of late nineteenth-century art.
-For, while we rightly celebrate Munch as a Modernist, radical and singular in his contribution to the modern world, it is important to recognize how deeply imbedded and formed he was by the echoes and modes of the fin de siecle - nowhere more so than in his representation of women and sexuality.
+Munch's 'quest for a distilled, elementary from and image that could speak for all of the human experience is best understood within the framework of late nineteenth-century art.
+For, while we rightly celebrate Munch as a Modernist, radical and singular in his contribution to the modern world, it is important to recognize how deeply embedded and formed he was by the echoes and modes of the fin de siecle - nowhere more so than in his representation of women and sexuality.

 Formed by the traumatic events of his childhood - the death of his mother from tuberculosis when he was aged five, his own debilitating illnesses and his beloved older sister's death (also from tuberculosis) when he was thirteen and she barely fifteen - Munch early on rebelled against the dogmatic, fervent religious beliefs of his father and the repressive mores of the bourgeois society which dominated the Kristiania (Oslo) of his youth.
 As a young art student he associated with the rebellious, 'Bohemian' artists and writers of Kristiania and was quick to respond to the intellectual and aesthetic revolutions brewing around him.
 Many artists had been persuaded to return to Norway from France by a growing nationalistic spirit and wish to rebuild the Norse identity, fuelled in part by the continuing political Swedish domination of their ancient land.
-They brought with them a impetus to change.
+They brought with them an impetus to change.
 The literary kristiania-Boheme, led by radical thinkers such as Hans Jaeger, along with the artistic community, joined forces with the radical politicians of the time who were working to achieve women's liberation, an eight-hour working day and universal suffrage.
 One of strongest influences on Munch's development was the somewhat older artist and critic, Christian Krogh whose adoption of the Realism of old masters such as Leonardo da Vinci, Titian, Diego Velazquez, Caravaggio, and Rembrandt, formed a distinctive alternative to the romantic naturalism which had dominated Norwegian art for much of the century.
 It was in this milieu that Edvard Munch came of age.